Q&A with Valéria Piccoli, Mia’s Curator of Latin American Art –– Minneapolis Institute of Art

 At the Pinacoteca, you led a reorganization of the permanent collection on display.
 How do you approach that process?

-How would you describe Mia’s Latin American art collection at this point?
+How would you describe Mia’s Latin American art collection?

-It’s very disconnected.
 There’s a beautiful collection of textiles, some ancient American objects, and even some 20th-century pieces.
-But they don’t tell a story.
-There are also some things that I really don’t know how they came to the museum—precious things, like prints by Arthur Luiz Piza.
-He’s a fantastic Brazilian artist but no one knows about him, so how did his work end up here?
+There are also some precious things, like prints by Arthur Luiz Piza.
+He’s a fantastic Brazilian artist, but no one outside of Brazil really knows about him.
+Two of the prints were gifted to the museum by local collectors, and another two were acquired through galleries in Paris and New York.

-What do you see as the role of museums today, particularly historic museums like Mia, which grew out of a 19th-century imperialist mindset?
+What do you see as the role of museums today, particularly museums like Mia, founded in the social and political context of the 19th century?

 I think all museums have roots in imperialism, and many institutions all over the world are making the effort to reshape themselves.
 What I see as important is how the museum can be a safe space for people to share ideas, to express themselves, to see themselves.
 How can we be an agent for social change in this way?
 I think this is what museums need to be at this point.